FK Radnik Bijeljina

 Fudbalski klub Radnik Bijeljina (Фудбалски клуб Радник Бијељина) is a professional association football club based in the city of Bijeljina that is situated in northeast Bosnia and Herzegovina.
 The club plays its home matches on the Bijeljina City Stadium, which has a capacity of 6,000 seats.
+They compete in the Premier League of Bosnia and Herzegovina.
 The name Radnik means worker.

-The club won its first First League of the Republika Srpska title in the 1998–99 season, and the second in the 2004–05 season, after which the club got promoted to the Premier League of Bosnia and Herzegovina.
+Radnik won its first First League of the Republika Srpska title in the 1998–99 season, and the second in the 2004–05 season, after which the club got promoted to the Bosnian Premier League.
 The club was relegated from the Bosnian Premier League in the 2006–07 season.

-Under the leadership of manager Darko Nestorović, in the 2011–12 season, Radnik once again won the title in the First League of RS and won a second promotion to the Premier League of Bosnia and Herzegovina, where they played until the 2021–22 season.
+In the 2011–12 season, Radnik once again won the title in the First League of RS and won a second promotion to the Premier League, where they played until the 2021–22 season.

 In the 2015–16 season, Radnik had, so far, their biggest success, winning its first national trophy, the Bosnia and Herzegovina Football Cup, after they beat FK Sloboda Tuzla in the two-legged cup final (1–1 in Bijeljina and 0–3 in Tuzla).
 Winning the cup, the club qualified to the 2016–17 UEFA Europa League qualifying rounds, its first UEFA competition.